sathia27/sathia27.github.com/_posts/2021-08-13-go-private-fields-and-json.md

 ```

-With above code, `go vet` will throw warnings for using exported fields when it is tagged with json tag.
+With the above code, `go vet` will throw warnings for using exported fields when it is tagged with a json tag.

 ```bash
 ➜go vet trip/trip.go